JarvisUSTC/Awesome-DeepSeek-R1-Reproduction/README.md

 ---

+## 🌟 About Vision2Mind

+**Vision2Mind** is a pioneering startup dedicated to advancing the frontiers of artificial intelligence, with a particular focus on vision-language models and multimodal reasoning.
+Our mission is to develop cutting-edge technologies that bridge the gap between human cognition and artificial intelligence, enabling more intuitive and effective human-machine interactions.

+At Vision2Mind, we are committed to:

+- **Innovation**: Pushing the boundaries of AI research to create novel solutions for complex problems.
+- **Excellence**: Delivering high-quality, reliable, and scalable AI models and applications.
+- **Collaboration**: Working with the global AI community to foster open-source development and knowledge sharing.
+- **Impact**: Making a tangible difference in industries such as healthcare, education, and finance through AI-driven innovations.

+We invite researchers, developers, and enthusiasts to join us in our journey to transform the AI landscape.
+For more information, visit our website: [https://vision2mind.wegic.app/home](https://vision2mind.wegic.app/home).

+---

 We warmly invite you to **explore**, **contribute**, and **collaborate** in advancing the frontier of DeepSeek R1 technology.
 Feel free to submit issues or pull requests and help shape the future of reasoning in language and multimodal models!